 Unlawful Sale of a Firearm in San Diego

 Imagine that you own a gun and are short on money so you decide to sell it to a private party.
 Since you are not a licensed dealer, San Diego Police arrests you for making an unlicensed sale.
 California requires a valid license to sell, lease, or transfer firearms.
 Penal Code section 26500 prohibits the unlicensed sale, lease, or transfer of firearms.
-However, within the same statute there are nuances that provide exemptions for certain firearms, persons and type of transactions.
+However, within the same statute, there are nuances that provide exemptions for certain firearms, persons, and types of transactions.
 California firearms laws are very intricate and require a thorough understanding of how the exemptions apply to the specific circumstances of your case.
 You need an experienced criminal defense attorney with vast knowledge of the exemptions in California’s firearms statutes.
 At Monder Law Group our team of legal professionals will review the facts of your case thoroughly in search of a loophole to apply for your defense in order avoid prosecution.

 Understanding Penal Code Section 26500

 Penal Code section 26500 makes it clear that “no person shall sell, lease, or transfer firearms unless the person has been issued a license pursuant to Article 1 (commencing with Section 26700) and Article 2 (commencing with Section 26800) of Chapter 2.”
-The license will determine the type of firearm that is authorized to sold, leased or transferred.
+The license will determine the type of firearm that is authorized to sold, leased, or transferred.

 In order to prove that you made an unlicensed sale of a firearm in violation of Penal Code section 26500, the prosecutor in your case must prove beyond a reasonable doubt that you: